MyNameIsTakenOMG/aws-sysops-associate/README.md

     - If replicas have the same priority, RDS promotes the largest in size
     - If replicas have the same priority and size, RDS promotes arbitrary replica
   - You can migrate an RDS MySQL snapshot to Aurora MySQL Cluster
-- aurora cloudwatch metrics: AuroraReplicaLag, DatabaseConnections, ...
+- aurora cloudwatch metrics:
+  - AuroraReplicaLag
+  - AuroraReplicaLagMaximum
+  - AuroraReplicaLagMinimum
+    - if the replica lag is high, that means the users will have a different experience based on which replica they get the data from(eventual consistency)
+  - DatabaseConnections
+  - InsertLatency
 - rds & aurora security
-  - at-rest encryption: master & replicas use aws kms(defined at the launch time), if master not encrypted, then replicas not either, to encrypt an unencrypted db, go with snapshots
+  - at-rest encryption: master & replicas use aws kms(must defined at the launch time), if master not encrypted, then replicas not either, to encrypt an unencrypted db, go with snapshots
   - in-flight encryption: tls by default
   - security group
   - iam authentication
-  - no ssh, except for rds custom
+  - no ssh, except for `rds custom`
   - audit logs can be enabled and sent to cloudwatch
 - elasticache overview: managed service for redis and memcached the same way as rds for relational dbs
 - elasticache solution architecture: